Nickchapman3773/Uranium-Fever/README.md

 	- Swap Throwable: Side Mouse Button 2 (Front Left Side Mouse Button).
 - Backpacks:
 	- Equip to increase carry capacity.
+- Black Screen - I have a black screen on game launch.
+How do I fix it?
+	- This is likely due to the combination of Special K and GeForce overlay.
+Follow the instructions to disable the overlay included in the Special K section above.
 - Bypass Tools:
 	- No risk of destroying container contents.
 	- Use Power Drill and Grinders to bypass locks.